-- (i) "Iconic: such gestures present images of concrete entites and/or actions.
-They are gestures in which the form of the gesture and/or its manner of execution embodies picturable aspects of semantic content." - (ii) "Metaphoric: Gestures can also present images of the abstract." - (iii) "Deictic: Although the prototypical deictic gesture is the hand with an extended index finger, almost any extensible body part or held object can be used for pointing." - (iv) "Beats: Levy and I called gestures 'beats' when they took the form of the hand beating time."
-Some authors, such as Giorgolo 2010 (pp. 4-5), have a subcategory of 'emblems', which 'are "typically culture specific gestures, associated with a fixed meaning" for instance the 'thumb up' & gesture used in Western culture.
+- (i) "Iconic: such gestures present images of concrete entities and/or actions.
+They are gestures in which the form of the gesture and/or its manner of execution embodies picturable aspects of semantic content." - (ii) Metaphoric: these are gestures that "present images of the abstract." - (iii) "Deictic: although the prototypical deictic gesture is the hand with an extended index finger, almost any extensible body part or held object can be used for pointing." - (iv) Beats: these are gestures that take "the form of the hand beating time".

+Some authors, such as Giorgolo 2010 (pp. 4-5), have a subcategory of 'emblems', which 'are "typically culture specific gestures, associated with a fixed meaning" - for instance the 'thumb up' & gesture used in Western culture.

 In this piece, we will primarily focus on iconic and 'deictic' gestures, although we will argue that some of the latter have anaphoric uses in addition to their deictic ones.
 In addition, some of the gestures we consider, such as repetition-based plurals, have counterparts in sign language and are arguably grammatical.

-The formal approach to gestures is its infancy.
+The formal approach to gestures is in its infancy.
 Lascarides and Stone 2009 discuss the interaction between gestures and expressions that introduce discourse referents, in particular dynamic existential quantifiers.
 Their approach is thus particularly concerned with the anaphoric relations that exist between gestures and the sentences they appear in.
-Ebert and Ebert 2014 did pioneering work on the 'projection of co-speech inferences', i.e. the way in which inferences triggered by gestures interact with logical operators.
-They took co-speech gestures to be supplements.
-Schlenker, to appear, took them to be presuppositions of a particular sort (called 'cosuppositions'), and argued that post-speech gestures, by contrast, do trigger supplements.
+Ebert and Ebert 2014 did pioneering work on the 'projection of co-speech inferences'2, i.e. the way in which inferences triggered by gestures interact with logical operators.
+They took co-speech gestures to contribute supplements, just like appositive relative clauses (e.g. Potts 2005).
+Schlenker, to appear, took them to be presuppositions of a particular sort (called 'cosuppositions'), and argued that post-speech gestures, by contrast, do contribute supplements.

 Schlenker 2017a develops a typology of pragmatic inferences in gestures, arguing that in sign language and spoken language alike, co-speech gestures are cosuppositional, post-speech gestures are supplemental, while pro-speech gestures as well as iconic modulations (i.e. iconic modifications of a word) can be at-issue.
 Finally, Schlenker 2017c and Schlenker and Chemla, to appear argue that non-trivial properties of sign language grammar can be replicated with pro-speech gestures; some of their findings are particularly relevant in our discussion of repetition-based plurals and gestural agreement below.

-This expression should be understood by analogy with the 'projection problem for presuppositions', which consists in determining how the presuppositions of complex sentences are inherited from the at-issue and presuppositional contributions of their component parts.
+2 This expression should be understood by analogy with the 'projection problem for presuppositions', which consists in determining how the presuppositions of complex sentences are inherited from the at-issue and presuppositional contributions of their component parts.